LaravelFreelancerNL/laravel-arangodb/docs/testing.md

 - assertModelExists($model)
 - assertModelMissing($model)

+castToJson is support for backwards compatibility.
+As Json is a first class citizen in ArangoDB this method now just returns the given value.

 ## Transactions
 ArangoDB requires that you list all collections (tables) involved in write statements at the start of the transaction.